jacobkap/crimebythenumbers/docs/subsetting.md

 ## Subsetting a data.frame

 Earlier we were using a simple vector.
-In this class - and in your own work - you will usually work on an entire data set.
+In this book - and in your own work - you will usually work on an entire data set.
 These generally come in the form called a "data.frame" which you can imagine as being like an Excel file with multiple rows and columns.
+Section \@ref(dataframes) covers data.frames in more detail.

 Let's load in data from the Uniform Crime Report (UCR), an FBI data set that we'll work on in a later lesson.
 This data has crime data every year from 1960-2020 and for nearly every agency in the country.